 Environmental reporting

-While companies are required to comply with mandatory reporting requirements, many companies are adopting voluntary reporting frameworks to indicate what actions they are taking to address environmental and social issues (such as human rights and modern slavery).
+While companies are required to comply with mandatory environmental reporting requirements, many companies are adopting voluntary environmental reporting frameworks to indicate what actions they are taking to address environmental and social issues (such as human rights and modern slavery).
 There are many diverse drivers for why companies are voluntarily reporting on environmental matters, including to:

 1. gain a better understanding of its exposure to environmental and climate change risks